 Easy Hong Kong Hiking Trails for Visitors and Locals

-For such an urban environment, Hong Kong offers so much to hikers, nature lovers, photographers, and anyone that loves the outdoors.
-There are numerous country parks and nature reserves around the island and peninsula and, best of all, they are open to all, and provide fun and fitness at no cost.
+Hong Kong offers so much to hikers, nature lovers, photographers, and anyone that loves the outdoors.
+There are many easy hiking trails for both visitors and locals.
+These go through the numerous country parks and nature reserves around the island and peninsula.
+Best of all, in these difficult days of being stuck inside, they are open to all, and provide fun and fitness at no cost.

 Below are some easy, beginner hiking trails for Hong Kong visitors and tourists (and local residents too).
 But all these trails are great for both the beginner or experienced hikers, whether young or old.
 I’ve only included convenient options (and all on Hong Kong Island, keeping in mind that many tourists make the island home base during their visit).

 |Need Hiking Gear?
 Check Out Basic Trail Hiking Gear (for Hong Kong and Beyond)|